 With the use of content-based pass marks, fluctuation in the pass rate from session to session is expected.
-Although the percentage of candidates passing will vary from year to year, those candidates demonstrating the required level of competence with the material on an individual examination will pass.
+Although the percentage of candidates passing will vary from year to year, those candidates demonstrating the required level of competence with the material will pass.